sculptor/sculptor.github.io/documentation/developers-guide.md

 There are a few configuration options for different naming strategies of database elements.

-Convert camel case to underscore in database names:
+Convert camel-case to underscore in database names:

 ~~~
 db.useUnderscoreNaming=true